Mirror TV

 Some tips to consider if you are buying a different model:

 • Use a black TV, not one that is silver.
-Silver colored TV's will not blend in with the screen, the silver part will show right through the mirror.
+Silver bezel TVs will not blend in with the screen, the silver part will show right through the mirror.

 After installation, it's a good idea to put a digital thermometer in back of the TV and leave it running for a while.
 Compare the maximum heat reading to the specifications for the TV, and make sure you are not exceeding them.
 If it's getting too hot, you can move it further from the wall, or install